 Monday Mostly sunny.
-Winds W/NW 20 to 30 km/h tending N/NW in the early afternoon then tending W/NW in the late evening.
-Daytime maximum temperatures between 19 and 25.
-High.
+Areas of morning frost inland.
+Winds SE/SW 15 to 20 km/h becoming light in the morning then S/SE 15 to 20 km/h in the evening.
+Daytime maximum temperatures between 9 and 14.

 Northeast Weather Forecasts